 Many rape victims describe the experience of revictimization through the justice system as worse than the rape itself.

-At the invitation of the Kenyan prosecutors and judiciary, and building on the expertise in training the police, the e² team is ready to embark on the final phase on the path to justice for child rape victims, training prosecutors and judges.
+At the invitation of the Kenyan prosecutors and judiciary, and building on the expertise in training the police, the e² team is implementing the final phase on the path to justice for child rape victims, collaborating with prosecutors and judges.

 Running parallel is continued work with local Chiefs, teacher and youth justice leaders in the community to embed lasting equality change in local government, institutions and in the leaders of tomorrow.